 If you’re self-employed, a healthy deposit will boost your chances of securing a mortgage.
 The higher the deposit you can put down, the less risky you’ll appear to the lender.

 Let’s dive into some mortgage jargon: your loan to value ratio, or LTV.
 Your LTV is the size of your mortgage as a percent of the total property value.

 Say you want to buy a property worth £250,000.
 You have a deposit of £20,000 already, so you need to take out a mortgage of £230,000.

 That makes your LTV:

 The higher your deposit, the lower your LTV.
 So if you put down a 10% deposit on your home (without using any schemes to buy it) that’s a 90% mortgage, or 90% LTV.

-Lenders also use LTV to assign interest rates – usually, the greater the deposit you can put down, the better the interest rates you’ll be able to access.
+Lenders look at your LTV to decide whether to lend to you or not.
+They also use LTV to decide what interest rates to offer you – usually, the greater the deposit you can put down, the better the interest rates you’ll be able to access.

 How do you make yourself credit-check worthy?

 Your credit record is the history of how you’ve managed your money in the past: a list of your accounts, like credit cards, phone contracts and utility bills, the amounts you owe and the dates they were started, and, crucially, any late or missed payments.

 It also lists any CCJs (county court judgements), repossessions or bankruptcies.
 This is all written up as your credit report, and summarised in one number: your credit score.